 At present, all the clauses are based on the laws of England and Wales.
 We encourage the conversion of these precedent clauses for use in other jurisdictions.

-Environmental Action Plan means the plan prepared by the Parties and appended to this Agreement, which shall indicate the necessary actions, including the allocation of responsibilities and implementation schedule, for the purposes of ensuring that the design, construction, installation, operation, maintenance, and/or decommission (as appropriate) of the Parties’ [and their subcontractors’] Facilities, Plant, and Equipment shall meet, within the timescales set out therein, and maintain substantial compliance with, the Environmental Standards and Guidelines, the Environmental Legislation and the Sustainability Policy.
+Environmental Action Plan means the plan prepared by the Parties and appended to this Agreement, which shall indicate the necessary actions (including the allocation of responsibilities and implementation schedule) to ensure that the design, construction, installation, operation, maintenance and/ or decommissioning (as appropriate) of the Parties’ [and their subcontractors’] Facilities, Plant and Equipment shall meet, within the timescales set out therein, and maintain substantial compliance with the Environmental Standards and Guidelines, the Environmental Legislation and the Sustainability Policy.

-Environmental Licences means all licenses, approvals, and permits necessary for each Party’s business and operations including, but not limited to, those issued by any governmental, local or planning authority where required by any Environmental Legislation.
+Environmental Licences means all licences, approvals and permits necessary for each Party’s business and operations including, but not limited to, those issued by any governmental, local or planning authority where required by any Environmental Legislation.

-Environmental Monitoring Report means the true, accurate and complete report prepared by an appropriately qualified environmental sustainability consultant appointed by each Party [after consultation with the other Party] on the relevant Party’s compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, and the Sustainability Policy, confirming compliance therewith or detailing the non-compliance thereof, together with the remedial action taken to ensure compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines, and the Sustainability Policy.
+Environmental Monitoring Report means the true, accurate and complete report prepared by an appropriately qualified environmental sustainability consultant appointed by each Party [after consultation with the other Party].
+The report reports on the relevant Party’s compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines and the Sustainability Policy, confirms compliance therewith or details the non-compliance thereof, together with the remedial action taken to ensure compliance with the Environmental Action Plan, the Environmental Legislation, the Environmental Standards and Guidelines and the Sustainability Policy.